- Duuuuvals and Don’ts – 2023 AFC South Preview - September 5, 2023

 There were plenty of storylines that made Super Bowl LVII historic in magnitude over and above the 38-35 Kansas City Chiefs victory over the Philadelphia Eagles in the second-highest scoring Super Bowl in history.

-Consider the Chiefs’ head coach Andy Reid winning his second championship while facing a Philadelphia Eagles franchise where he holds the record in wins for a coach.
-There’s center Jason Kelce’s offense racing to light up more points than little brother tight end Travis Kelce Kansas City’s offense on the scoreboard.
+Consider the Chiefs head coach Andy Reid winning his second championship while facing the Eagles’ franchise where he holds the record in wins for a coach.
+There’s Eagles center Jason Kelce’s offense racing to light up more points than little brother, Chiefs tight end, Travis Kelce’s offense on the scoreboard.

 There’s also the blow struck for inclusion with this being the first Super Bowl to feature two starting black quarterbacks.
 Both would have great performances to make this game a close one.

 Philly’s balanced offense took the field first under their 24-year-old quarterback Jalen Hurts.
 While Hurts got credit for his touchdown on the opening drive on a QB sneak, all but one of the 11 plays on the drive demonstrated their offensive line’s dominance over the Chiefs defense.